38 Things You Need to Know Before Your First Trip to Paris

 But fear not, intrepid puddle-jumper.
 Paris is easy to navigate, and half the battle is figuring out how not to piss off the locals.
 Here’s everything you need to know before you touch down in CDG.

 The best time to visit Paris?
 Not August

 The myth that everything in Europe shuts down in August is not a myth at all and totally happens -- especially in countries like Italy, Spain, and you guessed it, France.
 Most locals leave for vacation this month, and many restaurants and small businesses stay closed for weeks at a time.

 But truthfully, every month in Paris has its perks -- even August, if avoiding large crowds of Parisians actually sounds appealing to you.
 Winters aren’t too cold, and Paris during Christmas time is straight out of a movie.
 And of course, Paris in the springtime is hard to beat.

 Learn at least a little of the language

-These four basic words will suffice: "bonjour" (hello), "au revoir" (goodbye), "s’il vous plait" (please), and "merci" (thank you).
-Immediately speak English with a French person and they will pretend to not speak English.
+Most of the locals speak pretty good English and are eager to practice.
+But if you immediately speak English with a French person, they will pretend to not speak English.
 Speak French with a French person, they will switch into English.
 It’s just how it works.

 Pleasantries are mandatory